 She grins I earn a kiss on the cheek, “We’re not physically intimate, being able to read your thoughts and you mine is a kind of intimacy most people will never experience.”

 “It is, isn’t it?”

-McKenzie comes along from the office, “McKenzie made two thousand six hundred fifty seven, feed Zelda and Cilia.”
+McKenzie comes along, “McKenzie made two thousand six hundred fifty seven, feed Zelda and Cilia.”